marianmeres/webrtc/README.md

 # @marianmeres/webrtc

 > **Full Disclosure:** This code was written by Claude (Anthropic's AI).
-The human just asked nicely and occasionally said "thanks".
+The human (that is me, @marianmeres) just asked nicely and occasionally said "thanks".
 So if you find bugs, blame the prompt engineer.
 If it works perfectly, Claude accepts all credit. 🤖

 A lightweight, framework-agnostic WebRTC manager with state machine-based lifecycle management and event-driven architecture.